PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 For relevant tradeoffs, please see [Security](#security) and [Performance](#performance.html).

-PowerDNSSEC can operate in several modes.
+PowerDNS can operate in several modes.
 In the simplest situation, there is a single "SQL" database that contains, in separate tables, all domain data, keying material and other DNSSEC related settings.

 This database is then replicated to all PowerDNS instances, which all serve identical records, keys and signatures.